|

 Prepare a bed for the plants, by digging over and making sure that the soil is fine and weed free.

-Plant the individual pieces about 15 inches apart and give them a good drink of water.
+Plant the individual pieces about 15 inches apart, tread them down with your heel, to make sure their roots are firm in the ground and give them a good drink of water.

 Keep weed free and you should be rewarded with a very fine crop.